-Only male patients initiated on valproate after 31st January 2024 will have a male valproate RAF.
+Only male patients initiated on valproate after 31st January 2024 will have a male valproate RAF and require a review by two specialists.

 The MHRA has issued the following guidance, valproate use in men, for existing male patients on valproate.
+Existing male patients prescribed valproate do not need a review by specialists.

 Healthcare professionals must discuss the current information available and provide the following advice:

 - Inform male patients (of any age) who may father children of the possible risk at initiation of valproate or at their next regular treatment review.
-This counselling should be given irrespective of the indication for valproate and after use of intravenous valproate. - As a precaution, it is recommended that male patients use effective contraception (condoms, plus contraception used by the female sexual partner) throughout the valproate treatment period and for 3 months after stopping valproate, to allow for one completed sperm cycle not exposed to valproate.

-- At the next regular treatment review, discuss with men on oral valproate treatment whether they are planning a family in the next year and if they are, refer to a specialist to discuss alternative treatment options. - If a female patient reports they are pregnant or planning a pregnancy with a man on valproate (including those undergoing IVF), refer for prenatal counselling. - Advise men not to donate sperm during valproate treatment and for 3 months after stopping valproate.
+This counselling should be given irrespective of the indication for valproate and after use of intravenous valproate. - As a precaution, it is recommended that male patients use effective contraception (condoms, plus contraception used by the female sexual partner) throughout the valproate treatment period and for 3 months after stopping valproate, to allow for one completed sperm cycle not exposed to valproate. - At the next regular treatment review, discuss with men on oral valproate treatment whether they are planning a family in the next year and if they are, refer to a specialist to discuss alternative treatment options. - If a female patient reports they are pregnant or planning a pregnancy with a man on valproate (including those undergoing IVF), refer for prenatal counselling. - Advise men not to donate sperm during valproate treatment and for 3 months after stopping valproate.

 The visual risk communication diagram may be used to explain the above risks and a copy of the advice for male patients must be provided to the patient.
-Clinicians may also find Appendix 3: Paternal Risk of Valproate Exposure: Questions and Answers for General Practice useful to read.
+Clinicians may also find the Valproate Q&A Paternal Risk for General Practice (see appendix 3) useful to read.